LucasAstley/hangman-web/README.md

 ---

 ## 🚀 How to run the project

+> [!NOTE]
+> A working web hosted version of the project is available at [hangman-web.lucas-astley.live](https://hangman-web.lucas-astley.live/) !

 To run the project, you will need to have Go installed on your computer.
 If you don't have it, you can download it [here](https://golang.org/dl/).